retainful/woocommerce/readme.txt

 All these abandoned cart email reminders can be scheduled and sent automatically.
 No need to manually send these emails.

 Retainful can automatically send these abandoned cart reminders and it stops the moment customer completes the purchase.
+[A step-by-step guide to create your abandoned cart recovery email campaign](https://help.retainful.com/automations/abandoned-cart-recovery-email-campaign)

 **How does Retainful work?**